switchupcb/disgo/README.md

 _This repository is currently in DEVELOPMENT.
 For more information, read the [roadmap](/_contribution/CONTRIBUTING.md#roadmap)._

 Create a Discord Bot in Go using Disgo.
-This [Discord API](https://discord.com/developers/docs/reference) Wrapper is designed to be flexible, performant, and secure.
+This [Discord API](https://discord.com/developers/docs/reference) Wrapper is designed to be flexible, performant, secure, and thread-safe.
 Disgo aims to provide every feature in the Discord API along with optional caching, shard management, rate limiting, and logging.
 Use the only Go module to provide a **100% one-to-one implementation** of the Discord API.

-**The Next Generation Of Discord API Wrappers**
+**A Next Generation Discord API Wrapper**

 High quality code merits easy development.
 Disgo uses developer operations to stay up-to-date with the ever-changing Discord API.
 Code generation is used to provide a clean implementation for every request and event.
 Data race detection is used with _an integration test that covers nearly 100% of the Discord API_ in order to ensure that Disgo is safe for concurrent usage.